 26 March 2013 A seminar at LNGS "New results from the OPERA experiment" by G.De Lellis will be broadcasted via http://streaming.lngs.infn.it/ at 14:30 of European time.

 16 March 2013.
-New paper “Search for $ν_μ\rightarrow ν_e$ oscillations with the OPERA experiment in the CNGS beam” is submitted to JHEP and is available on arXive http://arxiv.org/abs/1303.3953 The new OPERA result sets new limits on the non-standard neutrino oscillation.
+New paper “Search for $ν_μ\rightarrow ν_e$ oscillations with the OPERA experiment in the CNGS beam” is submitted to JHEP and is available on arXive http://arxiv.org/abs/1303.3953

 3 December 2012 After 5 years of operation the CNGS beam was stopped.
 In total it was 17.97 10**19 protons on target provided by the CNGS.